According to the Mental Health Foundation, nearly one in 10 children and young

 Problem-solving challenges make great self-esteem activities for kids.
 Building with construction toys such as building blocks or Lego and puzzles will give children a genuine sense of achievement and pride once they have completed them.

 Turn negative self-talk into positive thoughts

-In addition to self esteem activities for kids, there are lots of simple actions parents can take to improve your children’s self esteem.
-Encouraging a child to try new things, showing them lots of love, setting a good example of having a positive attitude and demonstrating how to learn from mistakes are all excellent ways to make a child feel good about himself.
+In addition to self-esteem activities for kids, there are lots of simple actions parents can take to improve their children’s self-esteem.
+Encouraging a child to try new things, showing them lots of love, setting a good example of having a positive attitude, and demonstrating how to learn from mistakes are all excellent ways to make a child feel good about himself.